nmacknight/16sCommunityAnalysis/Step 5 - EVE.md

 ### Species phylogeny

 The species phylogeny is in Newick format (from Orthofinder) which can be read using the `read.tree` function in the `ape` package:
 > You will need transcriptomic or genomic data to infer a phylogenetic tree.
-If you do not have this specific to your project on hand, you can source related host lineage transcriptomic or genomic references from NCBI and import that into Orthofinder or MEGA as another popular tool to create a phylogenetic tree.
-The Newick fromat is the numbers and parenthesis you see below, it is the visual phylogenetic tree written out.
+If you do not have this specific to your project on hand, you can source host lineage transcriptomic or genomic references from NCBI and import that into Orthofinder or MEGA as another popular tool to create a phylogenetic tree.
+The Newick format is the numbers and parenthesis you see below, it is the visual phylogenetic tree written out.

 ```{r}
 library(ape)